 Conversation with Rep. Alice Hausman, Rep. Rena Moran, and Sen. Patricia Torres Ray about why they are stepping away from long-time roles as a Minnesota legislator, frustrations and successes, and what they hope to see with the next generation of women leaders.

-CANDIDATE DISCUSSIONS from around state, with emphasis on BIPOC, county commissioners, school board races, city council, county sheriffs – why the role is important, why it is important for women to be at the table, why it is important for BIPOC to be at the table
+With De’Vonna Pittman, discussions with BIPOC candidates around state — for everything from county commissioners, school board races, city council, sheriffs, about why the role is important, why it is important for women to be at the table, why it is important for BIPOC to be at the table.